lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/next-steps.md

 If you want to see the complete Cortex plugin code, you can find it in the [Ares Extras repository](https://github.com/AresMUSH/ares-extras).

-This is the final structured tutorial, but there are numerous [Advanced Coding Topics](/tutorials/code/) in the tutorials section.
+This was the fourth of the structured tutorials introducing Ares code.
+The next is [Modifying the Web Portal](/tutorials/code/add-web).

 Don't forget you can always [ask for help](/feedback).